Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Item DOCUMENTATION.md

 **MetallicMask4** Controls the metallic level independantly on the by MetallicGlossMap Blue channel.
 Masked by Color4 on the ColorMask.

+>Only for Iridescent shader variants:

+**IriHue:** Controls color shift of the iridescent specularity.

+**IriSaturation:** Controls saturation of the iridescent specularity.

+**IriBrightness:** Controls brightness of the iridescent specularity.

+**IriContrast:** Controls contrast of the iridescent specularity.

 # Keywords (Static Switches):